-- Evaluated the systems, processes and controls in place over the critical data elements used in the ECL model, including general IT controls for key applications used by the Bank in estimating the ECL; - Assessed the Bank's significant accounting policies and ECL methodologies against the requirements of NZ IFRS 9; - Evaluated the appropriateness of the criteria used to determine when a Significant Increase in Credit Risk (SICR) has occurred; - Tested the completeness and accuracy of key inputs used in the collective provision model, including reconciling the exposures in the model to source systems and reports; - Performed a comparison to industry data and considered whether the ECL sits within a range of acceptable outcomes; - For a sample of exposures, recalculated the ECL including validating key inputs against supporting documentation; - For a sample of exposures for which a 12-month ECL is recognised, reviewed the respective loan files and concluded on the appropriateness of the borrower's credit rating to assess whether, in our judgement, there was evidence of either SICR or impairment; - For loans identified as impaired, evaluated the sufficiency of the recorded provision based on expected recoveries, including assessing the reasonableness of those expected recoveries; and - Assessed the disclosures in the Disclosure Statement against the requirements of NZ IFRS 7.
+- Evaluated the systems, processes and controls in place over the critical data elements used in the Expected Credit Loss provision model, including general IT controls for key applications used by the Bank in estimating the Expected Credit Loss provision; - Assessed the Bank's significant accounting policies and ECL methodologies against the requirements of NZ IFRS 9; - Evaluated the appropriateness of the criteria used to determine when a Significant Increase in Credit Risk (SICR) has taken place; - Tested the completeness and accuracy of key inputs used in the collective provision model, including reconciling the gross balance of exposures in the model to source systems and reports; - For retail loans, we involved our technical specialists to develop an alternative comparison ECL model using the observable industry data relating to probability of default and loss given default.
+ECL model was comapred to the Bank's total collective provision to asses if the Bank's total collective provision was within an acceptable range; - For a sample of exposures, recalculated the Expected Credit Loss provision including validating key inputs against supporting documentation; - For a sample of exposures for which a 12-month Expected Credit Loss provision is recognised, reviewed the respective loan files in order to conclude on the appropriateness of the borrower's credit rating to assess whether, in our judgement, there is evidence of either significant increase in credit risk or impairment; - For loans identified as impaired, evaluated the sufficiency of the recorded provision based on expected recoveries, including an assessment of the accuracy of these expected recoveries; and - Assess the disclosures in the Disclosure Statement against the requirements of NZ IFRS 7.